Convex-Dev/design/papers/convex-whitepaper.md

 Peer C: (stake 40) ordering = XXXXZY
 ```

-Peer `B` now observes the Orderings.
+Peer `B` now observes the orderings.
 It sees everyone agreed on block `Z`, and a 60-0 vote in favour of Block `Y` next.
-It therefore adopts this winning Ordering as its own:
+It therefore adopts this winning ordering as its own:

 ```
 Peer A: (stake 20) ordering = XXXXZY